Invoice finance

 Maximising your assets

-By using unpaid invoices as collateral for the loan, a business is able to capitalise on an often-unused asset on its balance sheet.
+By using unpaid invoices as collateral for the funding, a business is able to capitalise on an often-unused asset on its balance sheet.

 Asset Protection

-The unpaid invoices serve as collateral for the loan, eliminating the need for additional security, thus protecting your assets.
+The unpaid invoices serve as the main security for the facility, meaning generally less reliance on other forms of security, thus protecting your assets.

 Flexibility

-There are rarely any controls on how you spend the facility from invoice finance, giving your business flexibility in terms of how the proceeds are spent, be that on more inventory, staffing, or another element of the business’s activities.
+Beyond that the funding provided should be used in the running of your business, there are not normally restrictions on how you spend the money generated from invoice finance, giving your business flexibility in terms of how the proceeds are spent, be that on more inventory, staffing, or another element of the business’s activities.

 Scalability